Bobbi Fiedler: Early life and education

-Born Roberta Frances Horowitz in Santa Monica, California on April 22, 1937, Fiedler attended area public schools.
+Born in Santa Monica, California on April 22, 1937, Fiedler attended area public schools.
 Studies continued at Santa Monica Technical School (1955–1957) and Santa Monica City College (1955–1959).

 Career

 Fiedler began her political career at Encino's Lanai Road Elementary School, where she mobilized other mothers to protest court-ordered desegregation busing.
 Fiedler formed an organization called Bustop in 1976, and the organization grew to 30,000 members in weeks.
 Fiedler's role in the grass-roots group helped propel her to public office, as she won a surprising upset in 1977 against Los Angeles school board president Robert Docter, who favored desegregation busing.
 While serving on the Los Angeles (City) Board of Education, Fiedler and fellow board member Roberta Weintraub were fierce opponents of desegregation busing.